-State Health Director Will Humble decided today there is at least one study showing the drug can be helpful in treating the symptoms of PTSD.
+State health director Will Humble decided Wednesday there is at least one study showing the drug can be helpful in treating the symptoms of PTSD.
 He said that, combined with some anecdotal evidence, provides what he needs under Arizona law to allow doctor with a qualifying patient to recommend the drug.

-So far close to 50,000 people have qualified under the existing list of conditions to purchase up to 2½ ounces of marijuana every two weeks.
+So far, close to 50,000 people have qualified under the existing list of conditions to purchase up to 2ƒ ounces of marijuana every two weeks.

 But the law also requires Humble to consider requests for expanding the list of conditions for which marijuana can be recommended.

-Proponents of adding PTSD to that list tried in 2012 and again last year.
-That led Humble to contract with the UA to review peer-reviewed studies to determine whether there is any basis for that addition.
+Humble rejected two previous efforts to add PTSD to the list but did contract with the College of Public Health and University of Arizona to examine peer-reviewed studies to determine whether there is any basis for that addition.

 Humble said he needed peer-reviewed scientific studies to show any beneficial link between marijuana and PTSD.
 And Humble pointed out that the UA review found only “observational studies of varying quality,” with the conclusion that “the totality of this evidence should be considered very low quality with a high degree of uncertainty.”